Stamford Search

 3. Execute A Focused Search

-Identify and engage candidates operating in comparable environments.
+Identify and engage leaders who have already succeeded in comparable growth-stage environments.

 4. Maintain Decision Momentum

-Support evaluation, alignment and offer completion through to hire
+Support candidate evaluation, stakeholder alignment and offer completion through to appointment.

 When Stamford Is Typically Engaged

-• roadmap execution depends on the role succeeding
+• roadmap execution depends on the success of the role

-• candidates appear strong but difficult to compare
+• strong candidates are proving difficult to compare consistently

 Outcome